henrik/autho/README.md

 If you agree, Autho may be for you.

-Autho is made to work well with Rails but not to be tied to it.
+Autho is made to work well with Rails and Active Record but not to be tied to it.
+We're using it with [Minimapper](http://github.com/joakimk/minimapper) on one project.

 ## Installation